Scientific and Research Facilities and Infrastructure

 Paving Access Trails for Higher Security (PATHS) is a two-pronged training and technical assistance program conducted in partnership with the D.C.
 Department of Human Services Income Maintenance Administration.
 The PATHS Program provides training for welfare recipients preparing to enter the labor force.

 Through the Institute for Gerontology, UDC offers community service programs to over 4,000 elderly DC residents.
-These programs include: BODYWISE Fitness & Health Promotion Program, Respite Aide Program, Senior Companion Program, UDC Academy for Lifetime Learning, free tuition and fees for older adults to enroll in regular UDC courses, Community Residence Facility training and certification, caregivers initiative, and Literacy Programs for older adults.
+These programs include: BODYWISE Fitness & Health Promotion Program, Respite Aide Program, Senior Companion Program, UDC Academy for Lifetime Learning, free tuition and fees for older adults, Community Residence Facility training and certification, caregivers’ initiative, and literacy programs for older adults.

 The UDC Small Business Development Center (SBDC) helps small businesses build a solid infrastructure in the areas of finance, marketing, and management and technology through counseling and training.
 In addition, it serves as a catalyst for the creation of new businesses, facilitates access to capital, and facilitates procurement opportunities with federal and local governments.
 It is a conduit for business resources and state-of-the-art management techniques through affiliation with the U.S. Small Business Administration, area universities, the Association of SBDC and other strategic business resource partners.